-Our Custom Compounding Choice business is focused on marketing a portfolio of non-proprietary customizable compounded drugs, including sterile injectable and non-sterile integrative therapies, in therapeutic areas that may be overlooked by commercial pharmaceutical companies, such as oncology, autoimmunity, chronic infectious diseases, and endocrine and metabolic diseases.
+Our portfolio of non-proprietary compounded medications include sterile injectable and non-sterile integrative therapies in therapeutic areas that may be overlooked by commercial pharmaceutical companies, such as oncology, autoimmunity, chronic infectious diseases, and endocrine and metabolic diseases.
 We also offer customizable hormone replacement therapies and a variety of weight loss and dermatology compounded formulations.
 Many of these formulations are offered in different formats than other available alternatives, such as in suspension or lyophilized, which we believe may provide differentiating and potentially beneficial factors as compared to competing therapies.